KerstenDoering/PubMedPortable/documentation/quick_install.rst

 Operating System
 ----------------

-- PubMed2Go was tested on Ubuntu and Windows.
+- PubMed2Go was tested on Ubuntu and Fedora.

 ######
 Ubuntu